wlperry/GGPlot-for-LimnoSeries/README.md

 # 2) Depth Profile data

 So one of the main issues with GGplot is trying to produce graphs with data like dissolved oxygen or temperature on the X-axis on top and depth going down the Y-axis.
+We will use **02_Graphing_with_depth_for_workshop.R** to practice this.
 GGplot does not like to play nice with that sort of ploting of data.
 We will cover how to do these sort of plots in two ways:

 -   First using coord_flip of the graph - sort of a pain